 Peter Wagner entered the family stockbroking firm, married, and had three daughters; he became mentally unstable in the 1970s and died in Hellingly Hospital in 1984, aged 60.

 George Young and George Salmon were each married when interviewed for the Daily Mail in 1998.
 Young started a window-cleaning business and set up his four sons in the same trade.
 Salmon, who still lived in Marylebone, died in 2000.
-Jack Catlin‘s family moved to Rickmansworth soon after 1937; he was widowed, remarried and living in Weymouth in 2010.
+Jack Catlin‘s family moved to Rickmansworth soon after 1937; he was widowed, remarried and lived in Weymouth.
+He died in January of 2011 at the age of 85, survived by his wife Shelia, his son, daughter, and grandchildren.

 In striking contrast to Wagner and Dyson, all three men had reached old age and a plateau of contentment.
 But Catlin hadn’t maintained contact with Salmon and Young.
 His wife said that when a newspaper (perhaps the Daily Mail) had asked the three men to get together to reconstruct the picture at Lord’s, or at least their part in it, Jack had refused.
 Probably to be stereotyped as a poor London boy – a tough even – may have irritated a man who had made good and probably felt no nostalgia for the pre-war streets of his childhood.